 - the crime did not exceed one year of imprisonment

-- Offences like fail to appear, causing a disturbance, common assault and impaired driving are not ordinarily considered in determining your admissibility to the country.
+- Offences like failure to appear, causing a disturbance, common assault, and impaired driving are not ordinarily considered in determining your admissibility to the country.
 In addition, multiple convictions involving crimes which are NOT classified as crimes involving moral turpitude ordinarily do not block your entry.

 Acquittals and Non-Convictions